 The 2017 report provides additional mitigation solutions, specifically using frameworks with built-in XSS mitigation and encoding user input.
 It also recommends enabling a Content Security Policy (CSP) for browsers that support it.
 For more information, see the XSS Prevention Cheat Sheet.

 Templarbit is Content-Security-Policies on autopilot.
 With libraries for Ruby, Python, Node.js and Golang the integration only takes a couple of minutes and you’re ready to protect your web application.
-You can sign up now for a free trial here.
+You can start with a free account.